 VAANZ has also been undertaking a clinical study – ‘Ka Mātau, Ka Ora' (from knowledge comes wellbeing) – into the Pfizer-BioNTech vaccine, to better understand how New Zealanders’ immune systems respond to the vaccine, particularly in populations likely at higher risk from COVID-19, such as Māori, Pasifika and the elderly.
 In April 2022 it published initial results showing a strong immune response to the vaccine across New Zealanders.

-In December 2022 VAANZ shared its latest results, demonstrating the importance of a booster vaccination on immunity to SARS-CoV-2 Omicron variant infections.
+In December 2022 VAANZ shared its latest results, which were published in Vaccine in July 2023, demonstrating the importance of a booster vaccination on immunity to SARS-CoV-2 Omicron variant infections.

 Kiwi-made Covid-19 booster vaccine offers 100% protection in preclinical study